omarroth/audible.cr/README.md

 Clients are authenticated using OpenID.
 Once a client has successfully authenticated with Amazon, they are given an access token and refresh token for authenticating with Audible.

 Clients authenticate with Audible using cookies from Amazon and the given access token to `/auth/register`.
-Clients are given an RSA private key and adp_token used for signing subsequent requess.
+Clients are given an RSA private key and adp_token used for signing subsequent requests.

 For requests to the Audible API, requests need to be signed using the provided key and adp_token.
 Request signing is fairly straight-forward and uses a signed SHA256 digest.
 Headers look like: